An Improved Bound for Weak Epsilon-Nets in the Plane: Proof of Theorem

 \begin{proof} Since any trapezoidal cell $\mu$ in $\Sigma(r_1)$ is crossed by $O\left((m\log r_1)/r_1\right)$ lines of $\L$, the bipartite graph of pairwise intersections between the lines of $\L$ and the cells of $\Sigma(r_1)$ contains

 edges.
-Since every line of $\L(t)$ contributes at least $tr_1\log r_1$ intersections, the claim now follows by the pigeonhole principle (or Markov's inequality). \end{proof}
+Since every line of $\L_{>t}$ contributes at least $t=r_0r_1\log r_1$ intersections, the claim now follows by applying the pigeonhole principle (or Markov's inequality). \end{proof}

-Let $\Pi_t$ be the set of edges that span the lines of $\L(t)$.
-We fix a sufficiently large parameter $t$, so that $r_1\gg t\gg r_0$.
+{\bf The net $Q_1$.} Let $\Pi_{>t}$ be the set of edges that span the lines of $\L_{>t}$.
 Consider the recursive instance

-Using the bound of Proposition \ref{Prop:Sparser} on $|\Pi_t|=|\L(t)|$, we can pierce the sets of $\K(t)$ by an auxiliary net $Q_2$ of size\footnote{As before, for the sake of brevity we omit the constants within the arguments of the recursive terms $f(\eps,\lambda',\sigma')$.}
+Using the bound of Proposition \ref{Prop:Sparser} on $|\Pi_{>t}|=|\L_{>t}|$, we can pierce the sets of $\K_{>t}$ by an auxiliary net $Q_1$ of size\footnote{For the sake of brevity, in our asymptotic analysis we omit the multiplicative constants within the arguments $\lambda'$ of the recursive terms $f(\eps,\lambda',\sigma')$.}

-We immediately add the points of $Q_1$ to our net $Q$, and remove the sets of $\K(t)$ from our family $\K$.
-Note that choosing $t$ to be a very small (albeit, constant) positive power of $1/\eps$ guarantees that the recurrence (\ref{Eq:Stage1}) on the density $\lambda=m/{n\choose 2}$ is invoked only a fixed number of times before $\lambda$ falls below $\eps$; thus, $\sigma$ remains bounded from below by a sufficiently small constant.
+We immediately add the points of $Q_1$ to our net $Q$, and remove the sets of $\K_{>t}$ from our family $\K$.
+Note that choosing $r_0$ to be a very small (albeit, constant) positive power of $1/\eps$ guarantees that the recurrence (\ref{Eq:Stage1}) in the maximum density $\lambda\geq m/{n\choose 2}$ is invoked only a fixed number of times before $\lambda$ falls below $\eps$; thus, $\sigma$ remains bounded from below by a sufficiently small constant.